≡ Menu

 Term Life vs Whole Life

-Term is generally the cheapest
+The term is generally the cheapest.

 Term Has An End Date

-Term insurance is not meant to last a lifetime and, as a result, the cost is lower.
+Term insurance is not meant to last a lifetime, and, as a result, the cost is lower.

-Permanent life is for your entire lifetime
+Permanent life is for your entire lifetime.

 Whole Life